How to Get Your Local Business on Google: Complete UK Guide 2025

 Set Up and Verify Your Google Business Profile

-Your Google Business Profile (formerly Google My Business) is the single most important thing you can do for local search visibility.
-It's what powers the map pack — the box of 3 local businesses that appears at the top of Google results for searches like "accountant Hatfield" or "electrician Hertfordshire".
+Your Google Business Profile (formerly Google My Business) is one of the most important assets for local search visibility.
+It helps power the map pack — the local business box that can appear near the top of Google results for searches like "accountant Hatfield" or "electrician Hertfordshire".

 Once verified, fill in every section: business name, category, address (or service area), phone number, website, opening hours, and a detailed description using your key services and location.